axonops/axonops-cassandra-dev-cluster/README.md

 If you do not have Docker installed the easiest way to get started is to install Docker Desktop which you can find at [docker.com](https://docker.com/).

+> Please note this environment only supports amd64 architecture.
+ARM CPUs (e.g. Apple M1/M2) are not currently supported.

 If you already have Docker installed then check your versions using these commands:
 ```bash
 docker version